ALADIN-$\alpha$ -- An open-source MATLAB toolbox for distributed non-convex optimization: Introduction

 The remainder of the paper is organized as follows: \autoref{sec:probForm} recalls the main ideas of ALADIN and bi-level ALADIN.
-In \autoref{sec:dataStr} we comment on the code structure and data structures. \autoref{sec:ex} presents a simple tutorial example illustrating the use of ALADIN-$\alpha$.
-Morover, a second example shows how to use ALADIN-$\alpha$ for distributed optimal control.
-In the Appendix we document implementation details.
+In \autoref{sec:toolbox} we comment on the code structure and data structures and present a simple tutorial example. {Numerical examples from chemical engineering, power systems, and sensor networks illustrate how to use ALADIN-$\alpha$ in different application domains in \autoref{sec:ex}.
+The appendix provides implementation details.}